Sachin2815/Localrepo/README.md

-# This is local repo for workspace and i  going to practice python for devops today is going to learn day12 of learning python for devops by Abhishek sir now i am going prepare for my exam
+# This is local repo for workspace and i  going to practice python for devops today is going to learn day12 of learning python for devops by Abhishek sir now i am going prepare for my exam i am not able to start python for devOps